Skip to main content

 gradle run

-From here, all you need to do is write code and restart the app.
+From here, you're ready to write code and restart the app.
 Enjoy Bolt app development in Kotlin! 👋

 We strongly recommend using IntelliJ IDEA here even if you don't prefer using IDEs.
 The IDE is the smoothest way to try Kotlin application development.